motionproto/pf2e-reignmaker/.clinerules/ARCHITECTURE_SUMMARY.md

 - ✅ Use reactive stores for data display
 - ✅ Return `{ success: boolean, error?: string }` from controllers
 - ✅ Use clear console logging with emoji indicators
+- ✅ Name phase methods `startPhase()` not `runAutomation()`
+- ✅ Let phases self-execute on mount, not triggered by TurnManager
+- ✅ Keep TurnManager simple - only progression, no orchestration

 ### DON'T:
 - ❌ Put business logic in Svelte components
 - ❌ Write to derived stores directly
 - ❌ Create complex abstractions unless necessary
 - ❌ Mix UI concerns with business logic
+- ❌ Trigger phase controllers from TurnManager
+- ❌ Use misleading names like "automation" for phase operations
+- ❌ Create double-execution paths (TurnManager + Component)

 ## File Organization
 ```